-By our energy-efficient solutions, we can obtain significant reduction of both our own as well as our customers' carbon footprint.
-We continuously develop our operations, and we can provide sustainable digital services that also enable society to become more energy-efficient and thus climate-friendly.
+By acting in sustainable ways and developing enabling solutions, we can obtain significant reduction of both our own and our customers' carbon footprint.
+We continuously develop our operations, and we can provide digital services that also enable society to become more environmentally sustainable.